dynatrace-oss-contrib/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 To see all available options, see [Advanced Configuration](#advanced-configuration) below.

 > When using this exporter, it is strongly RECOMMENDED to configure the OpenTelemetry SDKs to export metrics
 > with DELTA temporality.
-When receiving metrics with CUMULATIVE temporality, this exporter
+When receiving Sum or Histogram metrics with CUMULATIVE temporality, this exporter
+> will perform CUMULATIVE to DELTA conversion, which will drop the first received data point, as there is no
-> will perform CUMULATIVE to DELTA conversion.
-In a multiple-instance deployment of the
+> previous data point to compare it to.
+In a multiple-instance deployment of the OpenTelemetry Collector,
-> OpenTelemetry Collector, this conversion can produce inconsistent data unless it can be
+> this conversion can produce inconsistent data unless it can be guaranteed that metrics from the same source
-> guaranteed that metrics from the same source are processed by the same collector instance.
+> are processed by the same collector instance.

 ### Running alongside Dynatrace OneAgent (preferred)